timm/ethos/docs/ranges.md

      return k
 ```
 ### Ranges
-This classes creates the `Range`s and, then,
+This class creates the `Range`s and, then,
 repeatedly combine similar things.

 It works this way.
 Given a list of `[x,y]` pairs,